Essential documents to include in a Structural Engineer CDR report.

 iii) Career Episodes

 The career episodes should highlight the duties and objectives of your project and depict the one-of-a-kind period of your engineering career.
 Every aspect of your career episode illustrates your expertise and abilities in your chosen industry.
-Plagiarized content will be rejected; thus, the applicant should write their report based on own experiences.
+Plagiarized content will be rejected; thus, the applicant should write their report based on your own experiences.
 Career episode has sections as follows:

 - A brief introduction includes the date, length of employment, location, and organization’s name.